PDUBB3/note-taker/README.md

 The Note Taker app allows the user to be able to write and save notes, so they can organize their thoughts and keep a track of tasks they need to complete.

-I have used HTML, Javascript and CSS to create this weather dashboard to allow the user to search a city in the search bar, display the current days weather and also the weather for the next 5 days.

-The cities the user searches is also saved within local storage and displayed on the search bar so the user can click onto their previously searched cities.

 ## What did we do?

 In this application I have included the following elements: